 The future as usual remains uncertain.
 I’ll blog till I can no more. wordpress.com is home to this blog.
 I’ll go from where when wordpress.com goes.

 Anniversaries are a traditional excuse for listing significant outcomes.
-Blogging bright me surprising benefits.
+Blogging brought me surprising benefits.
 Even my own scepticism will let me notice the main ones:

 - my workplace writing became focused, clearer and direct without being rude